The DEI and Mental Health Connection (and Why It Matters)

 Provide educational opportunities for employees to learn about mental health issues.
 Some individuals might not recognize the symptoms they’re experiencing as a sign their mental health is struggling—workshops and webinars can help employees better understand themselves and discover how to get help.

-You can also provide mental health training for managers and leaders as a part of their talent development roadmap.
-This isn't training for them to diagnose or treat employees with mental health issues.
+Training, educating, and empowering managers to lead on both mental health and inclusion can speed needed support to employees from diverse backgrounds.
+This isn’t training for them to diagnose or treat employees with mental health issues.
 Instead, use the training to teach them how to recognize problems and encourage employees to get help.

 For example, an untrained manager might see mental health as an excuse for not getting work done on time.
 While a trained manager learns to work with the individual and provide backup when necessary.